-Is Stanislaus “Kat” Katczinsky Based on a Real WW1 Soldier?
+Is Stanislaus “Kat” Katczinsky Based on an Actual WW1 Soldier?

 Image Credit: Reiner Bajo/Netflix

-One of the people who keep his sanity intact in the worst of times is Stanislaus Katczinsky AKA Kat.
-Considering that war movies often derive inspiration from real-life people, if you are wondering whether Kat Katczinsky is also based on a real soldier who served in the First World War, then here’s what you should know about him.
+One of the people who kept his sanity intact at the worst of times was Stanislaus Katczinsky, AKA Kat.
+Considering that war movies often derive inspiration from real-life people, if you are wondering whether Kat Katczinsky is also inspired by a real soldier who served in the First World War, then here’s what you should know about him.
 SPOILERS AHEAD.

 No, the character of Stanislaus “Kat” Katczinsky in ‘All Quiet on the Western Front’ is not based on a real person.
 He was originally created by Erich Maria Remarque for his novel, which serves as the inspiration for the film.
 Remarque served in the Imperial German Army in the First World War.
 He was drafted at the age of 18 and had a very different idea of war before he entered it.
 As a young person, he needed to learn a lot of things when it came to living in the trenches, and it is possible that he was guided into it by another soldier who had more experience than him.